June 15-29, 2024

 The Summer Seminary Immersion Program is a two-week program for high school men who are considering a vocation to the Roman Catholic priesthood.
-The program helps young men deepen their own consideration of God’s call and experience a college seminary program.
-Participants live in Old College, the undergraduate seminary for the Congregation of Holy Cross.
-Their coursework focuses on developing a deeper understanding of the priesthood.
+The program helps rising juniors and seniors deepen their own consideration of God’s call and experience a college seminary program.
+Participants live in Moreau Seminary, with one of the best views across St. Joseph Lake at the University of Notre Dame’s Golden Dome.
+Coursework, eligible for a college credit from Notre Dame, focuses on developing a deeper understanding of the priesthood.
 The daily schedule includes Mass, common prayer, and other community experiences.
 Students also have the opportunity to participate in social and service activities with the students in the Notre Dame Summer Scholars Program.

 Discerning a call to the priesthood is not easy.
 The Summer Seminary Immersion Program helps young men consider whether a college seminary program is a step they should take.